Kenneth Jernigan Library

-Books are available in two distinct formats: Twin Vision®or straight Braille.
-Twin Vision - books contain adjacent pages of print and Braille, making it the ideal form for sighted or blind teachers and parents.
+Books are available in two distinct formats: Twin Vision®or Braille.
+Twin Vision®books contain adjacent pages of print and Braille, making it the ideal form for sighted or blind teachers and parents.
 Many of our Twin Vision® books contain colorful pictures in print, which can be equally enjoyed by sighted children with blind parents or students with limited vision.
 The Kenneth Jernigan Library has also produced an original "Shapes of Things" series of Twin Vision® books containing raised (tactile) illustrations.
 A list of these books can be obtained by request.
-Straight Braille books are produced for the use of more advanced students and for upper grade readers.
-Titles in this category contain many classics of literature.
+Braille books are produced for the use of more advanced students and for upper grade readers.
+Titles in this category contain many classics.

 All library books are graded by reading level.
 When applying for service, please include the reading level of the books you require.
 Should you, in the future, find that the books being sent are in the wrong reading level, please inform us.
 Corrections will be made in time for the next mailing.

 Books are chosen by computer, based on grade level.
 Specific titles, series, and authors may be requested or reserved.
 Requested books will be sent by the next mailing or as soon as the title becomes available.